Prince-of-tech/OPAY_HR_ANALYTICS/README.md

 # HR Analytics Dashboard Project

 ## Project Overview
-This project focuses on analyzing HR data and transforming raw employee records into actionable business insights using Microsoft Excel.
+This project focuses on analyzing OPAY HR data and transforming raw employee records into actionable business insights using Microsoft Excel.

 The project involved:
 - Cleaning and preparing HR datasets